sofiayem/rtd-doc-tests/docs/source/requester.rst

 #.
 Forms a ``node.getSeed`` request body in JSON format.
 #.
 Creates an *unsigned* HTTP request with the body and a Content-Type (``application/json``) HTTP header.
 #.
 Sends the request and receives a response.
 #.
-Retrieves the acquired seed from the response and returns it.
+Retrieves the acquired seed and cookie from the response and returns them.

 For example: